Feature on the BBC News website

 I don’t think there is anything else like it in the UK at the moment.
 The Ultra Breeze suit is available in the USA, but it costs quite a bit to import.
 There is another suit by Humble Bee, but really these latter two sell you on being ventilated rather than sting proof.

-A review from Amber Sanchez
+Customer review from Ms Amber Sanchez

 Ventilated, Sting Proof Bee Suits – The UltraBreeze or The Sentinel Pro 3D?